The importance of combating racism in a warming world.

 In the U.S., people of color are vastly overrepresented in the prison population, and, like other polluting infrastructure, prisons are frequently located in low-income communities and communities of color.
 Thus, the human and environmental burdens created by prisons are far from equally shared.

-7. Black and brown people are disproportionately affected by extreme weather, yet underrepresented on decision-making bodies tasked with slowing climate destruction.
+7. People of color are disproportionately affected by extreme weather, yet underrepresented on decision-making bodies tasked with slowing climate destruction.

 Pollution from fossil fuel infrastructure is not the only way in which communities of color shoulder unfair burdens from the extractive economy.
 People of color are also disproportionately exposed to the impacts of climate change.
 The California Department of Public Health reminds us: